History of the Blues

 History of blues music

 Until the end of the 19th century, America was largely a rural community.
 In the early 20th century large numbers of people started to move to industrial cities.
-After the Civil War and the emancipation of slaves, the blues spread, together with the people who sang and played it.
-Many former slaves moved from the cotton fields of the southern states to northern cities such as Chicago and Detroit, where the blues became hugely popular.
+After the Civil War and the emancipation of enslaved people, the blues spread, together with the people who sang and played it.
+Many former enslaved people moved from the cotton fields of the southern states to northern cities such as Chicago and Detroit, where the blues became hugely popular.

 Different styles of blues emerged, known collectively as city blues or urban blues.
 During the 1940s and 1950s city blues was very popular in black clubs and bars.
 Some of these blues styles were jazz influenced and many had amplified bands.
 Well-known city blues musicians include Elmore James, Howlin’ Wolf, T-Bone Walker and B.B.
 King.